theo-keyzer/Core-gen/python/python.md

 They use the `Refq` that is not in this version.
 Just does more in one step.

 At this point it seemed that multiple steps is better because it can handle more variations.

-The `Refu` uses internal variable names as the parent `parentp` is not the same as a reference to a parent `k_parentp` Top level nodes do not have a parent, but can have a reference to one.

-The `Its` and the `get_var` however see them both as `parent`, so it is posible to rename `parentp` to `k_parentp`, then there is no need to use the internal name.
-The generated code can just rename it.

 The `Break` command if the most mystifying of them all.
 Every version has a diffrent implentation of it.
 And going back to some older version's code base means its not clear what it does.